Scroll down for news on these hot topics:

 Paid Preparer Due Diligence Penalties

-Find opportunities to learn more about refundable credit eligibility rules, tax law and regulations updates, return preparer’s due diligence requirements and more.
+Find opportunities to learn more about refundable credit eligibility, rules, filing status, tax law and regulations updates, return preparer’s due diligence requirements and more.
 Many of the opportunities offer continuing education credits.

 - Seminars from the nationwide tax forums can be audited or taken for continuing education credit.
 Find out more on our tax forum page.
 You can also download the seminar slides here.